PerfectlySoft/Perfect/PerfectServer/README.md

 ![Perfect Server Targets](../SiteAssets/perfect_server_targets.png)

+## Linux Build Notes
+First, ensure you have built [PerfectLib](../PerfectLib/#perfectlib).

+* cd Perfect/PerfectServer
+* make

+This above will produce the *perfectserverfcgi* and *perfectserverhttp* executables.
+For ease of use you can symlink these into /usr/local/bin, if you like.

 ## Operations
 When **Perfect Server** launches, it looks for various resources in particularly named directories located in the processes' current working directory.
 These directories are as follows: